Core Module Information

 Mode of activityLearning & Teaching ActivityNESH (Study Hours)NESH Description

-Face To Face Lecture 20 Lectures spread over a 10 week period on key themes of property and construction law punctuated regularly with formative assessment in the form of group discussions, class presentations and individual tutorial sessions that will involve performing some learning tasks in the class.
-Summative assessment will be in the form of a coursework to be competed at the 7th week of the trimester.
+Face To Face Lecture 20 Lectures spread over a 10-week period on key themes of property and construction law punctuated regularly with formative assessment in the form of group discussions and tutorial sessions that will involve performing some learning tasks in the class.

 Face To Face Tutorial 10 The provision of formative feedback is a key component of the LTA approach underpinning this module.
-Formative feedback opportunities are built into each tutorial where you will be encouraged to engage with and reflect upon module themes via a series of different learning tasks including individual and group discussions as well as using MS excel in your device to do some financial modelling exercises.
+Formative feedback opportunities are built into each tutorial where students will be encouraged to engage with and reflect upon module themes via a series of different learning tasks including individual and group discussions.

 Online Guided independent study 170 Guided independent study may involve reading, working on tutorial tasks or reflective exercises, accessing resources discussed in class and working on assessments.